microsoft/finops-toolkit/docs/_reporting/hubs/README.md

    - Exports can take up to a day to show up after first created.
    - Use the **Run now** command at the top of the Cost Management Exports page.
    - Your data should be available within 15 minutes or so, depending on how big your account is.
-5. Download one or more of the available Power BI starter templates from the [latest release](https://github.com/microsoft/finops-toolkit/releases):
+5. Download one or more of the available Power BI starter templates from the [latest release](https://aka.ms/ftk/latest):
    - [Cost summary](../power-bi/cost-summary.md) for standard cost roll-ups.
    - [Commitment discounts](../power-bi/commitment-discounts.md) for commitment-based savings utilization and coverage.
+   - [Data ingestion](../power-bi/data-ingestion.md) for insight into your hub storage.
 6. [Connect Power BI to your hub](../power-bi/README.md#-connect-to-your-data)

 If you run into any issues, refer to the [Troubleshooting guide](../../_resources/troubleshooting.md).